rafaelmatsumoto/rafaelmatsumoto.com/content/about.md

 I'm always studying backend fundamentals such as: communication protocols, networking, database internals, caching and security.
 Feel free to contact me to chat about these topics at any time.

-My hobbies are swimming and reading
+My hobbies are watching football and (preferrably old) movies with my wife.
+I also really enjoy going to the gym.

 This blog is not intended to be an educational platform, but rather a [Digital Garden](https://joelhooks.com/digital-garden), where I can just share things that I've learned and